klaygomes/karma-typescript-preprocessor2/README.md

     }
   }
 ```
-You can also install by command line typing:
+You can also install via cli:

 `$ npm install karma-typescript-preprocessor2 --save-dev`

 ## Configuration Options

-Below we show a full featured example with all options that you can use to configure the preprocessor:
+Here is a full featured example with all options that you can use to configure the preprocessor:

 ```javascript